Credit: Flickr / Juan Carlos! / CC BY 2.0

-A beautiful beach city near Costa Blanca, Alicante has become a major tourist destination for Spain.
+A beautiful beach city near Costa Blanca, Alicante has become a major tourist destination in Spain.
 The city offers a bounty of incredible food and a vibrant nightlife.
-Getting around the city is easy; there are several modes of transportation at your disposal as you manoeuvre around the city.
+Getting around the city is easy; there are several modes of transportation to manoeuvre around the city.

 Taxis and Buses

-Taxis are the most convenient point-to-point vehicles in the city and surprisingly affordable; a taxi ride for 1km will cost you approximately 1.43 Euros.
+Taxis are the most convenient point-to-point mode off transport in the city and surprisingly affordable; a taxi ride for 1km will cost you approximately 1.43 Euros.
 Many people choose to walk through the main strip which won’t take you more than 2 hours and the weather in Alicante is beautiful almost all year round.

 Alicante has an extensive network of 150 buses serving 50 lines and running from 6:40 AM to 11:00 PM.
 An ordinary ticket will cost you approximately 1.45 Euros but if you purchase a Bonobús transport card which gives you access to the metropolitan public transport (TAM) which includes urban buses, interurban buses, and the tramway all the way to El Campello.
 If you’re staying in Alicante for long, this card is a good way to save a lot of money because it cuts the cost per trip almost by half.
 If you take two buses (or a tram and a bus) within one hour, you’ll only have to pay for one trip.
 For trips out of town to cities like Barcelona and Madrid you can catch a bus at the Muelle de Poniente bus station.